-APVO436.
-APVO436 is a bispecific ADAPTIR that is designed to engage CD3 and CD123 to redirect T-cells to destroy leukemia cells expressing the target CD123 molecule on their surface.
-We have finished enrollment into a multi-center, multi-cohort Phase 1b clinical trial to evaluate APVO436 in adult patients with AML both as monotherapy and in combination with current standard-of-care therapies (APVO436-5001).
+APV0436.
+APV0436 is a bispecific ADAPTIR that is designed to engage CD3 and CD123 to redirect T-cells to destroy leukemia cells expressing the target CD123 molecule on their surface.
+We have completed a multi-center, multi-cohort Phase 1b dose expansion clinical trial to evaluate APV0436 in adult patients with AML both as monotherapy and in combination with current standard-of-care therapies (APV0436-5001).
 This antibody-like recombinant protein therapeutic candidate is designed to engage both leukemia cells and T-cells of the immune system and activate T cells via CD3 only when engaging CD123 to trigger the destruction of leukemia cells as well as leukemic stem cells.
 Importantly, CD123 is not only expressed on the leukemic blast cells but is also expressed on leukemic stem cells.
-APVO436 has been engineered using our proprietary ADAPTIR platform technology and is uniquely designed to reduce the likelihood and severity of cytokine release syndrome (CRS).
-APVO436 has received orphan drug designation ("orphan status") for the treatment of acute myelogenous leukemia from the U.S. Food and Drug Administration (FDA).
+APV0436 has been engineered using our proprietary ADAPTIR platform technology and is uniquely designed to reduce the likelihood and severity of cytokine release syndrome (CRS).
+APV0436 has received orphan drug designation ("orphan status") for the treatment of acute myelogenous leukemia from the U.S. Food and Drug Administration (FDA).
+In the first half of 2024, we plan to initiate a Phase 1b/2 trial, beginning with a dose optimization study, in patients who will receive APV0436 in combination with Venetoclax and Azacitidine.